baldurk/renderdoc/docs/in_application_api.rst

 Reference for RenderDoc in-application API version 1.1.1

+Make sure to use a matching API header for your build - if you use a newer header, the API version may not be available.
+All RenderDoc builds supporting this API ship the header in their root directory.

 .. |semver_link| raw:: html

    <a href="http://semver.org" target="_blank">semantic versioning</a>

 This page describes the RenderDoc API exposed to applications being captured, both in overall organisation as well as a specific reference on each function.

+To begin using the API you need to fetch the ``RENDERDOC_GetAPI`` function.
+You should do this dynamically, it is not recommended to actually link against RenderDoc's DLL as it's intended to be injected or loaded at runtime.
+The header does not declare ``RENDERDOC_GetAPI``, it declares a function pointer typedef ``pRENDERDOC_GetAPI`` that you can use.

+The two common ways to integrate RenderDoc are either to passively check if the DLL is loaded, and use the API.
+This lets you continue to use RenderDoc entirely as normal, launching your program through the UI, but you can access additional functionality to e.g. trigger captures at custom times.

+To do this you'll use your platforms dynamic library functions to see if the library is open already - e.g. ``GetModuleHandle`` on Windows, or ``dlopen`` with the ``RTLD_NOLOAD`` flag if available on \*nix systems.
+Just searching for the module name - ``renderdoc.dll`` or ``librenderdoc.so`` is sufficient here, so you don't need to know the path to where RenderDoc is running from.
+Then you can use ``GetProcAddress`` or ``dlsym`` to fetch the ``RENDERDOC_GetAPI`` function using the typedef above.

+The other way is a closer integration, where your code will explicitly load up RenderDoc.
+This needs more care taken as it can be a bit more complex.
+You will need to locate the RenderDoc module yourself, and load it as soon as possible after startup of your program.
+Due to the nature of RenderDoc's API hooking, the earlier you can load it the better in general.
+Once you've loaded it you can fetch the  ``RENDERDOC_GetAPI`` entry point as above, and use the API as normal.

 .. cpp:function:: int RENDERDOC_GetAPI(RENDERDOC_Version version, void **outAPIPointers)